wilt-23/cherow/README.md

 Cherow is a very fast, standard-compliant [ECMAScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) parser written in ECMAScript.

-It strictly follows the ECMAScript® 2018 Language Specification and should parse acc. these specifications
+It strictly follows the ECMAScript® 2018 Language Specification and should parse according these specifications

 It's safe to use in production.

-A online demo can be found [here](https://cherow.github.io/cherow/)
+A online demo can be found [here](https://cherow.github.io/cherow/).

 ## Features